dthuesen/myscriptsnippetsbook/angular-forms/angular-template-driven-forms.md

 ### Creational structure of template-driven Forms:

+To use template-driven forms first the **FormsModule** has to be imported into the component.

 Template-driven form keep all the data in the template on synchronisation with the properties in the component class.

 **Template**